Photon: Quantization of the electromagnetic field

 Dirac took this one step further.
 He treated the interaction between a charge and an electromagnetic field as a small perturbation that induces transitions in the photon states, changing the numbers of photons in the modes, while conserving energy and momentum overall.
 Dirac was able to derive Einstein's $A_{ij}$ and $B_{ij}$ coefficients from first principles, and showed that the Bose–Einstein statistics of photons is a natural consequence of quantizing the electromagnetic field correctly (Bose's reasoning went in the opposite direction; he derived Planck's law of black-body radiation by assuming B–E statistics).
 In Dirac's time, it was not yet known that all bosons, including photons, must obey Bose–Einstein statistics.

 Dirac's second-order perturbation theory can involve virtual photons, transient intermediate states of the electromagnetic field; the static electric and magnetic interactions are mediated by such virtual photons.
 In such quantum field theories, the probability amplitude of observable events is calculated by summing over all possible intermediate steps, even ones that are unphysical; hence, virtual photons are not constrained to satisfy $E=pc$, and may have extra polarization states; depending on the gauge used, virtual photons may have three or four polarization states, instead of the two states of real photons.
 Although these transient virtual photons can never be observed, they contribute measurably to the probabilities of observable events.

-Indeed, such second-order and higher-order perturbation calculations can give apparently infinite contributions to the sum.
+Second-order and higher-order perturbation calculations can give infinite contributions to the sum.
 Such unphysical results are corrected for using the technique of renormalization.